Privacy Policy

 How We Collect and Hold Personal and Sensitive Information

-During the course of providing our services to you, we will collect Personal Information and Sensitive Information from you by asking you verbally for that information, or requiring you to complete forms or documents necessary to enable us to provide you with our services.
+During the course of providing our products and services to you, we will collect personal information from you by asking you verbally for that information, or requiring you to complete forms or documents necessary to enable us to provide you with our products and services.

-We will take all reasonable steps to protect the security of your Personal Information and Sensitive Information held by us.
-This includes appropriate technology to protect your Personal Information and Sensitive Information stored electronically, such as passwords, as well as limiting the number of personnel who have access to your Personal Information and Sensitive Information, whether stored electronically or in hard copy.
+- appropriate technology to protect your personal information stored electronically, such as passwords, as well as limiting the number of personnel who have access to your personal information, whether stored electronically or in hard copy;

-To limit the possibility of human error, we will regularly provide training to our staff regarding the collection, storage and handling of your Personal Information and Sensitive Information.
+- regular training to our staff regarding the collection, storage and handling of your personal information.

 When we no longer require your Personal Information and Sensitive Information, it will be destroyed or permanently de-identified.
 However, we will retain information for as long as the law requires.